main-ah-logo-horz-w_gradbox

 The reason seniors with dementia are not as likely to be treated for pain is due to the difficulty dementia patients often have verbalizing their pain and discomfort as compared to healthy seniors.

-Another issue with pain identification in the elderly is that their symptoms may actually be different than they would be in a younger person.
-Therefore, for seniors with dementia, the effects of pain can easily be misidentified as symptoms of dementia.
+In the elderly, symptoms may actually be different than they would be in a younger person.
+For seniors with dementia, the effects of pain can easily be misidentified as symptoms of dementia.
 Individuals who are in pain may become more aggressive or depressed, and pain may cause mental impairment such as lack of focus.

-Pain is the body’s way of saying that something needs our attention, therefore, unidentified pain can leave a condition or infection untreated, causing an increased risk of complications in the dementia sufferer.
+Pain is the body’s way of saying that something needs our attention.
+Unidentified pain can leave a condition or infection untreated, causing an increased risk of complications in the dementia sufferer.
 If left untreated, pain can cause mental and functional decline and even reduce mobility.

 Common Signs of Pain in Dementia Patients